 If you love Me, keep (hear and obey) My commandments.

 — John 14:15

 The giving of the Torah on Mount Sinai was very much an engagement agreement.
-God was laying the terms of the relationship and set them in stone.
-He was inviting these people to a faithful and loyal relationship with Him.
+God laid the terms of the relationship and set them in stone.
 Recall that Eve was unfaithful with her ear when she listened to the serpent.

 In these very same terms, the heavenly city presents as a faithful bride and her husband.